govuk-one-login/olse-receiver-accelerator/README.md

 # olse-receiver-accelerator

-A reference repository to help accelerate
+A reference repository to help accelerate the development of a GOV.UK One Login Signal Exchange Receiver